J-Gann/medical-rag-chatbot/DOCUMENTATION.md

   - expandable
   - customizable
   - open source
-- what were problems?
+- ## what were problems?

+### Deployment

+- did not containerize
+- why?
+- etc.

+### Development

+- Paperspace
+- Google Colab
+- GitHub

+## Collaboration

+- Regular meetings
+- What worked, what did not?
-  -
+- ...

 ## Experiments